Cinnabar caterpillar feeding on ragwort

 In amongst the nettles and thistles you may also find the black Peacock caterpillar, which turns into a beautifully coloured butterfly.

-Other wild flowers to be seen on the Estate include Agrimony, Wild Basil, Self-Heal, Bird’s-Foot Trefoil, Convolvulus or Field Bindweed, and Scabious
+Other wild flowers to be seen on the Estate include Agrimony, Wild Basil, Self-Heal, Bird’s-Foot Trefoil, Convolvulus or Field Scabious and Common Knapweed.

 Teasel is growing on Dell Mound, and dries well for winter decoration.
 It has been cut recently as part of management of the grass there, but some remains on the steep path from the mound into Dell Wood.